Mankessim

 Mankessim is a town in the Central Region of Ghana, West Africa.
 It is approximately 75 km west of Accra, on the main road to Sekondi-Takoradi.
 It is the traditional headquarters of the Fante ethnic group of Ghana.
 Mankessim's history is linked to three famed warriors: Obrumankoma, Odapagyan and Oson, who helped the Fante people migrate from Techiman in the current Bono Region to Adoagyir in the Central Region.
 The town is located at an elevation of 75 meters above sea level and its population according to the 2010 Census was 38,313.

 Mankessim is the traditional paramountcy for all Fante-speaking people and was the location of the sacred Nananom Pow (sacred grove) which is also near Obidan.
 It has a large market that attracts traders from Ghana and beyond.
 Just as in other prominent Fante towns, Mankessim has Asafo companies, traditional military groups which no longer fight wars but are acknowledged for their role in the history and development of the town.

 History

-Mankessim was the capital of the old Mankessim Kingdom that existed from 1252 to 1844.
+In many oral traditions of the Fante people, Mankessim was the first Akan settlement to be founded after the Fantes migrated to the Atlantic coast from the wooded interior of the region, led by the legendary founders Oburumankoma, Odapagyan, and Oson.
+(Other traditions place Mankessim as a secondary settlement to Kwaman.)
+According to Rebecca Shumway, "a lack of reliable sources prohibits dating this migration with any certainty, but historians tend to agree that the Akan settlement at Mankessim occurred prior to the arrival of Portuguese traders on the Ghana coast in the 1470s".
+In the eighteenth century, the settlement was known among English traders and colonists as Murram.

+In the mid-nineteenth century, the chief of Mankessim was the paramount chief of the Fante.
+John Brandford Crayner lists the following recorded chiefs of Mankessim: